-In Fiscal 2022 the Compensation Committee commissioned a peer group review from GGA as part of a competitive compensation market update review of executive and director compensation in order to stay abreast of changes in the external market and to ensure that the Company continued to benchmark compensation with appropriate market comparators.
-In addition to external market trends, the Compensation Committee considered the complexity of the Company and the range of size of several of the appropriate comparable companies and, with the GGA Recommendations provided to them, revised the Peer Group from the prior year to address changes in the external market and to better reflect our Company's business.
-The Peer Group remained relatively consistent with the prior year and included uranium mining companies and other companies operating in the consumable fuels sector, primarily in North America, of similar size and having a market capitalization and/or total assets generally ranging between 0.25 times and four times that of the Company's.
+In Fiscal 2023 the Compensation Committee commissioned a peer group review from GGA as part of a competitive compensation market update review of executive and director compensation in order to stay abreast of changes in the external market and to ensure that the Company continued to benchmark compensation with appropriate market comparators.
+In addition to external market trends, the Compensation Committee considered the complexity of the Company and the range of size of several of the appropriate comparable companies and, with the GGA Recommendations provided to them, revised the peer group from the prior year to address changes in the external market and to better reflect our Company's business (collectively, the "Peer Group").
+The Peer Group remained relatively consistent with the prior year and included publicly traded uranium and precious metals mining and oil and gas companies headquartered in North America of similar size and having a market capitalization and/or total assets generally ranging between 0.25 times and four times that of the Company's.
 The companies identified below were removed from or added to the Peer Group based on whether they met or continued to meet this selection criteria.
-The companies removed from the Peer Group were delisted or were smaller than the Company from a market capitalization perspective and were deemed to be less relevant to the Company.
+The companies removed from the Peer Group were smaller than the Company from a market capitalization perspective and were deemed to be less relevant to the Company.
 The companies added to the Peer Group aligned better to the Company based on their market capitalization and/or total assets.
-The Company's market capitalization was positioned above the median of the Peer Group at the time of the GGA Recommendations.
+The Company's market capitalization was positioned slightly above the median of the Peer Group at the time of the GGA Recommendations.
 The Peer Group was used by the Compensation Committee to establish the compensation levels for the Company's executive officers and its Board of Directors.

-In Fiscal 2022, with the GGA Recommendations, the Company's compensation philosophy aimed to align both our executive officers' and Board of Directors' compensation around the median of the Peer Group.
-At the time of the Peer Group review, the Company was positioned at the 60th percentile on a market capitalization basis, and at the 22nd percentile on a total assets basis compared with the Peer Group.
+In Fiscal 2023, with the GGA Recommendations, the Company's compensation philosophy aimed to align both our executive officers' and Board of Directors' compensation around the median of the Peer Group.
+As it relates to executive compensation as a result of the annual compensation review process, executive base compensation and target short-term incentive compensation levels are benchmarked generally below the median levels of comparable roles and experience and the long-term incentive award is benchmarked at or above the median to provide a stronger link of realizable compensation that is tied to longer-term shareholder value creation.
+At the time of the Peer Group review, the Company was positioned at the 51st percentile on a market capitalization basis, and at the 52nd percentile on a total assets basis compared with the Peer Group.

-In Fiscal 2022, the following companies were removed from or added to the Peer Group:
+In Fiscal 2023 the following companies were removed from or added to the Peer Group: